 The nights are getting darker and the leaves are beginning to gently fall from the trees – autumn is approaching fast!
 Here are my picks

-from my shop on Etsy for gorgeous autumn colours jewellery ..
+from my shop for gorgeous autumn colours jewellery ..

 Stuck for jewellery ideas regarding your Xmas and New Year party outfit?
 Don’t want to be caught out wearing the same accessories as everyone else?
 Let this mass of sparkling authentic vintage beauties give you some ideas ..